marianaw/marianaw.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently an AI researcher at Mostly AI, an Austrian startup building generative models for tabular data.
 Before that, I went the academic route: a PhD at Inria Lille at the Magnet team (supervised by Pascal Denis and Aurélien Bellet), followed by postdoc positions at Inria Grenoble and EPFL.
-My research has mostly focused on problems involving highly correlated data --like graphs and time series -- as well as generative models.
+My research has mostly focused on problems involving non-i.i.d. data --like graphs and time series -- as well as generative models.
 Lately, I've started exploring reinforcement learning applications for tabular data.

 I'm originally from Córdoba, Argentina, where I earned my Master's degree in Computer Science at Universidad Nacional de Córdoba.
 I also did an Applied Statistics Master's program after I graduated, although I'm still one defense short!
 Outside of work, you'll probably find me playing the violin or practicing ballet, my two most beloved hobbies.